skillzaa/hulk/README.md

 > hulk init

-- Once you have created few mark-down files in data folder you can type into terminal **hulk gen** and the static site will be generated in **site** folder.
+- Once you have created few mark-down files in the ./data folder you can type into terminal **hulk gen** and the static site will be generated in **site** folder.

 > hulk gen